zhaqian12/qmk_firmware/keyboards/zhaqian/readme.md

 ```

 ## Underglow RGB Matrix
-This feature supports independent effect of underglow area in rgb matrix .It is supported by adding this to your `rules.mk`:
+This feature supports independent effect of underglow area in rgb matrix.It is supported by adding this to your `rules.mk`:
 ```make
 RGB_MATRIX_ENABLE = yes
 UNDERGLOW_RGB_MATRIX_ENABLE = yes